day8/re-frame/README.md

 ;; now change the ratom which is dereferenced in the computation (reset! n "blah")            ;;    change n to a new value

-;; the computaton '(greet n)'  will have been rerun, and 'hiccup-ratom' now has an updated value (println @hiccup-ratom)
+;; the computaton '(greet n)'  has been rerun, and 'hiccup-ratom' has an updated value (println @hiccup-ratom)
 ;; ==>   [:div "Hello " "blah"]
 ```
-Still with us?
-Good.

 So, as `n` changes value, `hiccup-ratom` changes value.
-In fact, we can view the series of changes to `n` as producing a "stream" of changes to `hiccup-ratom` (over time).
+In fact, we could view a series of changes to `n` as producing a "stream" of changes to `hiccup-ratom` (over time).

 If you understand the **concept** of re-computation, then we're there.

 Truth injection time.
 I haven't been completely straight with you, so we could just focus on the **concepts**.
-Here's the inconvienient reality -- reagent runs `reactions` (re-computations) via requestAnnimationFrame, which is, say, 16ms in the future, or after the current thread of processing finishes, which ever is the greater.
+Here's the reality -- reagent runs `reactions` (re-computations) via requestAnnimationFrame, which is, say, 16ms in the future, or after the current thread of processing finishes, which ever is the greater.
 So if you were to actually run the lines of code above one after the other,  you might not see the re-computation done after `n` gets reset!, unless the animation frame has run.
 Not that this bit of annoying truth really matters much.
 All you need is the concept.

 On with my lies and distortions ...